-Taking a deeper view, the word Huitzilopochtli is made up of two other words: huitzilin, hummingbird, and opochtli, left (side), and is a metaphor for our heartbeat; for heart-centered will power and volition.
+Taking a deeper view, the word Huitzilopochtli (translates to Left-Handed Hummingbird) is made up of two other words: huitzilin, hummingbird, and opochtli, left (side), and is a metaphor for our heartbeat; for heart-centered will power and volition.
 Consider the immense energy and determination of the beautiful bright hummingbird that flies thousands of miles from the South to the North and back again.

-The birth of Huitzilopochtli represents light overcoming darkness (consciousness and unconsciousness), self-mastery (overcoming the challenges of the Sun's long night of the soul), and willpower.
+The birth of Huitzilopochtli represents the rising sun; the light overcoming darkness (consciousness and unconsciousness), self-mastery (overcoming the challenges of the Sun's long night of the soul), and strong willpower.
 It is the challenging inner work known as the Flowery War; our internal battle to awaken from the dream of materialism and of living without purpose.

 Mexica, pre-contact and today, like many peoples around the world, observe the Solstice with ritual, prayer, and ceremonies that represent the work of mastering our inclination towards unconscious living, accomplishing the awakening of our higher awareness — the Quetzalcoatl consciousness — and deepening our connection to the cosmic forces of the universe and the Great Mystery."

 Wishing you and yours a blessed Winter Solstice!
 May your inner sun always shine brightly and may we hold only good thoughts and have the willpower to do our inner work so that we can be of service to our communities with love and compassion.